Military Engineer Services (India): Forerunners

 Civil and military engineering services in India began as military service.
 When the East India Company extended and consolidated its rule of India during the 18th and 19th centuries, the army's engineering requirements superseded those of other departments.

 The first group of engineers in India was formed in 1748 in the Madras Army.
-From 1776 to 1818, sappers and miners existed in the Bengal Army; they were organised on 19 February 1819 in six companies.
+From 1776 to 1818, sappers and miners existed in the Bengal Army; they were organized on 19 February 1819 in six companies.
 On 1 April 1862, they were combined with the Royal Engineers of the British Indian Army.

-As conditions stabilised, the Public Works Department was formed under a military board staffed by members of the Indian Corps of Engineers and was military in character.
+As conditions stabilized, the Public Works Department was formed under a military board staffed by members of the Indian Corps of Engineers and was military.
 As civil works became more important, civil engineers were increasingly employed and provincial governments became dissatisfied with military control of civilian works.
 The Public Works Department came under civilian control in 1851, with no separate department for military works.
 Due to an 1860 increase in civil works, many civil engineers were engaged and the military began to lose control of its works.
-The Special Military Works Branch of the Public Works Department was given responsibility for major works by 1871, and was placed under military control ten years later.
-In 1889, the Military Works Department was responsible for all military works; entirely military in nature by 1899, it was staffed by Royal Engineers.
-The organisation was first renamed "Military Works Services" and then renamed "Military Engineer Services" in 1923.
+The Special Military Works Branch of the Public Works Department was given responsibility for major works by 1871 and was placed under military control ten years later.
+In 1889, the Military Works Department was responsible for all military works; entirely military by 1899, it was staffed by Royal Engineers.
+The organization was first renamed "Military Works Services" and then renamed "Military Engineer Services" in 1923.

-The senior Royal Engineer officer was known as the Director-General of Public Works until 1921, when the position's title was changed to Director of Works.
+The senior Royal Engineer officer was known as the Director-General of Public Works until 1921 when the position's title was changed to Director of Works.
 On 4 December 1923, the position of Engineer in Chief was created to control both branches of military engineers (sappers, miners and combat troops and the Military Engineer Services).

-Indian Defence Service of Engineers (IDSE)

-The Indian Defence Service of Engineers (IDSE) is an engineering service which is the backbone of armed-forces infrastructure.
-Engineers are selected through the Indian Engineering Services examination, conducted by the Union Public Service Commission (UPSC).
-Initially posted as assistant directors (staff appointments) or assistant garrison engineers (executive appointments), they are promoted to director general (personnel).

 Military officers (Corps of Engineers)

-Corps of Engineers officers and military junior engineers and clerical staff form the MES' military cadre.
+Corps of Engineers officers military junior engineers and clerical staff form the MES' military cadre.

 Indian Defence Contract Management Service

 The Indian Defence Contract Management Service (IDCMS) is a civil service of the government of India.
-The IDCMS is a gazetted group of civilian officers under the Ministry of Defence which is responsible for all financial matters, including procurement, tendering, contract management, dispute resolution, arbitration, and quantity surveying.
+The IDCMS is a gazette group of civilian officers under the Ministry of Defence which is responsible for all financial matters, including procurement, tendering, contract management, dispute resolution, arbitration, and quantity surveying.